jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 <strong>Notes:</strong> Costs are in millions of current dollars and reflect the announced replacement/renovation cost in the year of actual/expected completion.
 Major renovation defined as at least $100 million.
 </p>

-The 2000s were an even busier decade for NFL stadium construction, with 11 new stadiums opening between 2000 and 2009.
-The table below records the replacement/renovation history of these venues.
+The 2000s were an even busier decade for NFL stadium construction, with 11 new venues opening between 2000 and 2009.
+The table below records their replacement/renovation histories.

 | Team | Year Open | Replacement/Major Renovation (year) | Total Cost | Public Cost |